aragos/tichu-tournament/docs/api.md

     * `ew_score`: Integer or string.
 The score of the east-west pair, including Tichu bonuses and penalties.
 May also be the string "AVG", "AVG+", "AVG++", "AVG-", or "AVG--".
     * `notes`: String.
 Any additional notes about the hand added by the scorer or the director.
+* `allow_score_overwrites`: Whether non-administrator players are allowed to overwrite existing scores.
+If false, players can only enter scores for non-scored hands.
+Required.

 ### Update tournament (PUT /api/tournaments/:id)